hamzava/stm32-bldc-drive/README.md

 ### Using STM32F411RE + IR2110 Gate Drivers + IRF3205

 > 📌 **Recommended Reading:**
-> Please refer to `/Docs/Project_Report.pdf` first for a detailed explanation of the architecture, technical challenges encountered, and lessons learned during development.
+> Please refer to `/Docs/BLDC Project Report.pdf` first for a detailed explanation of the architecture, technical challenges encountered, and lessons learned during development.
 > This repository documents a prototype exploration and does not represent a finalized, fully validated motor drive system.

 ◆ This project represents an exploration into low-level complementary PWM control, high-side bootstrap driving, and discrete 3-phase inverter design using STM32 advanced timers.